-This activity is designed for urologists, genitourinary oncologists, medical oncologists, radiation oncologists, advanced practice providers, nurses, urologic and research faculty, and healthcare professionals from adjoining cities and states.
+This activity is designed for urologists, genitourinary oncologists, medical oncologists, radiation oncologists, advanced practice providers, nurses, urologic and research faculty, and healthcare professionals.

 In support of improving patient care, Duke University Health System Department of Clinical Education & Professional Development is accredited by the the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the health care team.

-Physicians: Duke University Health System Department of Clinical Education & Professional Development designates this live activity for a maximum of 4 AMA PRA Category 1 Credit(s)™.
+Duke University Health System Department of Clinical Education and Professional Development designates this activity as a jointly accredited activity for a maximum of 3.0 AMA PRA Category 1 Credit(s)tm.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

-Nurses: Duke University Health System Department of Clinical Education and Professional Development designates this activity for up to 4.0 credit hours for nurses.
+Duke University Health System Department of Clinical Education and Professional Development designates this activity for up to 3.0 credit hours for nurses.
 Nurses should claim only credit commensurate with the extent of their participation in this activity.